containers/podman/docs/tutorials/basic_networking.md

 ports being opened automatically due to running a container with a port mapping (for example).
 If container traffic does not seem to work properly, check the firewall and allow traffic on ports the container is using.
-A common problem is that reloading the firewall deletes the cni iptables rules resulting in a loss of network connectivity for rootful containers.
+A common problem is that reloading the firewall deletes the cni/netavark iptables rules resulting in a loss of network connectivity for rootful containers.
 Podman v3 provides the podman network reload command to restore this without having to restart the container.